The Full Story

 Valerian is generally considered fairly safe with few adverse effects reported.
 The most common ones are headache, fatigue, dizziness, nausea, and vomiting.
 Chronic use has been associated with headaches, excitability, uneasiness, and insomnia.
 There have also been a few reports of withdrawal symptoms in people who stopped taking valerian abruptly after long-term use.
 Valerian should not be used by pregnant or nursing women or by children under 3 years of age because the risks to fetuses and infants have not been evaluated.
 In a few cases, valerian has been associated with liver injury, although it was often being used in combination with other herbals like black cohosh and skullcap.
 For this reason, people with liver problems should consult a doctor before taking valerian.

-If you suspect an adverse reaction to valerian or are concerned that someone might have unintentionally taken too much valerian, immediately check the webPOISONCONTROL® online tool or call Poison Control at 1-800-222-1222 for guidance.
+If you suspect an adverse reaction to valerian or are concerned that someone might have unintentionally taken too much valerian, immediately check the webPOISONCONTROL® online tool or call Poison Control at 1-800-222-1222 for help.
 Whether you call or logon, expert assistance is available 24 hours a day.

 Kristina Yee, PharmD